 Oppression is defined in Merriam-Webster dictionary as "Unjust or cruel exercise of authority or power; a sense of being weighed down in body or mind".

 Linguicism.
-E.g. forbidding signed languages for deaf students in schools; cochlear implants in deaf babies (who have not yet spoken out or made choices).
+E.g. forbidding signed languages for deaf students in schools; cochlear implants in deaf babies who have not yet spoken out in sign language nor made choices.

 Violence.
 E.g. slapping a deaf child's little hand with a ruler for using sign language in schools.

-Exploitation: E.g. physical abuses and sexual assaults in schools and homes.
+Exploitation: E.g. physical abuses and sexual assaults in schools and homes, especially with deaf children who have language delay or deprivation due to speech-only enforcement.

 Medical experimentation.
 E.g. cochlear implants; sterilization without consent.